kerrishaus/portal-rpi/.github/README.md

 # Networking
 The system binds a listener to a TCP socket, utilising the port specified in `config.ini`, to receive commands from the Portal.

-# Kiosk,Motion module.
+# Modules
+To reduce complexity and resource requirements, the system is broken up into several modules.

+## Kiosk
-The Kiosk or Motion modules require the use of a HC-SR501 PIR or RCWL-0516 radar sensor, and will power the current display off or on after a set period of user inactivity as reported by xscreensaver.
+This module requires the `Motion` module to turn the screen off after a period of inactivity, reported by `xscreensaver` using [xprintidle](https://github.com/g0hl1n/xprintidle).

+## Motion
+This module requires a method of sensing, and particularly supports either a HC-SR501 PIR or an RCWL-0516 radar sensor.

 # Pins used
 - The Motion modules use pin 17 for input from the sensor, and two pins of your choice for power and ground.